 Other Options - Negotiate or deferral

-If all else fails, you may try to reach ot the prosecutor handling your ticket, if one is assigned, and ask to work out a dismissal or reduction to non-moving violation after taking a driver's safety course.
+If all else fails, prosecutors sometimes agree to a dismissal or reduction to non-moving violation if the driver shows proof of a driver's safety course.
 Many judges accept courses from idrivesafely.com.

 Deferrals are a good option for some drivers without CDL licenses.
 The statute is RCW 46.63.070(5).
 WA drivers are eligible for deferrals every seven years.
 If granted by the judge , you pay the fee ($175 usually), and if you stay out of infraction trouble for a year the court will dismiss the ticket and it does not count against your insurance.
 HOWEVER I have heard from out-of-state drivers who had their WA ticket deferral request denied.
 My guess is that the judge figured there was no way to monitor whether the driver picked up out-of-state infractions and because the statute is discretionary the judge did not think it appropriate.
 There is no way to appeal the denial of a deferral petition, so that person was stuck with a committed ticket.